-Other income and expenses for the six-month period ended May 31, 2022 related to the Company's investments, as well as one-time non-recurring transactions, as follows:
+Other income and expenses for the nine-month period ended August 31, 2022 related to the Company's investments, as well as one-time non-recurring transactions, as follows:

-- Equity income on investment in associate was \$1.2 million for the period (three-month period ended May 31, 2022 \$0.7 million) and related to the Company's 49% ownership in 3PL.
-The Company records its investment in 3PL on the equity basis (see Note 10 of the condensed interim consolidated financial statements). - Loss on marketable securities of \$0.2 million (three-month period ended May 31, 2022 \$0.1 million) related to the fair value loss on shares held in Lexston Life Sciences Corp.
+- Equity income on investment in associate was \$1.2 million for the period (three-month period ended August 31, 2022 nil) and related to the Company's investment in 3PL.
+For the first half of 2022 the Company recorded its investment in 3PL using the equity method (see Note 10 of the condensed interim consolidated financial statements). - Fair value gain on acquisition was \$2.7 million for the period (three-month period ended August 31, 2022 \$2.7 million) and related to the Company's acquisition of 3PL on June 1, 2022 (see Note 11 of the condensed interim consolidated financial statements). - Loss on marketable securities of \$0.2 million (three-month period ended August 31, 2022 \$0.1 million gain) related to the fair value loss on shares held in Lexston Life Sciences Corp.